grafana/synthetic-monitoring-app/docs/alerts/README.md

 ```

 #### Configure Alertmanager
-You need to Configure Alertmanager, if not already configured. by default, it's not configured.
+You need to configure Alertmanager, if not already configured.
+By default, it's not configured.

 **Load config**